Frequently asked questions

 How long does a submission take?

-It can take longer if metadata or documentation need to be clarified, if the dataset structure or access conditions need further discussion, or if legal or organisational arrangements are not yet in place.
+It can take longer if public descriptions or documentation need to be clarified, if the dataset structure or access conditions need further discussion, or if legal or organisational arrangements are not yet in place.
 FEGA Sweden can only complete submissions for onboarded organisations, so submissions that require organisational onboarding can take considerably longer.

 Large data volumes can also affect the process, but upload time is normally not the main factor determining the overall timeline.